 - Fixed interest rates mean you always know how much the loan is costing.
-Flexible interest rate arrangements are also possible. - You get to keep and stay in your own home. - You can choose to receive a monthly income, a large lump sum, or several smaller lump sums according to your needs. - The total debt won't ever be more than the value of your property (as long as your provider is a member of the Equity Release Council) see page 7. - The loan is only repaid at the end of your mortgage term, which is when you move into long-term care or die. - The Equity Release Council has announced that from 28th March, new equity release customers will be able to make penalty-free partial repayments to reduce the size of their loans.
+Flexible interest rate arrangements are also possible. - You get to keep and stay in your own home. - You can choose to receive a monthly income, a large lump sum, or several smaller lump sums according to your needs.
+If your provider is a member of the Equity Release Council, you will have a 'no negative equity guarantee' which ensures you will never pay back more than your home is worth. - The loan is only repaid when you move into long-term care or die - or when you sell your home (unless you take the mortgage with you - known as 'porting'). - Since March 2022, new equity release customers taking out lifetime mortgages that meet the Equity Release Council's standards can now make penalty-free partial repayments to reduce the size of their loans.
+Find out more at equityreleasecouncil.com